alanorth/picturingjordan.com/content/posts/iconic-roman-ruins-amman.md

 slug = "iconic-roman-ruins-amman"
 tags = ["Amman","Roman"]
 categories = ["Architecture"]
-description = "The ruins of the citadel's Roman Temple of Hercules are a literal and figurative icon of Amman." author = "Alan Orth"
+description = "The ruins of the citadel's Roman Temple of Hercules are an icon of Amman." author = "Alan Orth"
 +++